opengento/magento2-gdpr/docs/developer-guide/anonymize-customer-data.md

 ## Important

 The newsletter integration in Magento does not follows the Service Contract Pattern applied to the Magento 2 core.
-Actually the `Subscriber` model only exists as its own `AbstarctModel` and has no preference over an API interface.
+Actually the `Subscriber` model only exists as its own `AbstractModel` and has no preference over an API interface.
-As the existing model is not final, it can be plugged and an interceptor is generation on the compilation.
+As the existing model is not final, it can be plugged and an interceptor is create on the compilation.
-It has for side effect to break the data collector resolve by type hitting.
+It has side effect and break the data collector resolver by type hitting.
-That's why the subscriber model is extender in our own class and marked as final.
+That's why the subscriber model is used in composition in our own class and marked as final.
+All call are delegated to the original subscriber model (with their plugin and preferences).

 `\Opengento\Gdpr\Model\Newsletter\Subscriber` class is the final state of `\Magento\Newsletter\Model\Subscriber`.